SeifAbdAlAzemm/student-management-backend/README.md

 3. Ensure port 3001 is available
 4. Check server logs in terminal for error messages

-For additional help, contact the assessment coordinator.
+For additional help, contact the assessment coordinator